confluentinc/learn-kafka-courses/kafka-streams/README.md

 This exercise is a gentle introduction to the Kafka Streams `KTable` abstraction.
 This example uses the same topology as the `basic` example, but your expected output is different due to fact that a `KTable` is an update-stream, and records with the same key are considered updates to previous records.
 The default behavior of a `KTable` then is to emit only the latest update per key.

-The sample data for this exercise has the same key, so in this case your output will consist of one record:
+You run the `KTable`  example with this command ` ./gradlew runStreams -Pargs=ktable` and your output on the console should resemble this:
 ```text
 Outgoing record - key order-key value 8400
 ```
+The sample data for this exercise has the same key, so your output for this exercise contains only one record.

 NOTE: Since the default behavior for materialized `KTable`s is to emit changes on commit or when the cache is full, you'll need to let this application run for roughly 40 seconds to see a result.